vannguyengd/gooddata-ui/docs/pivot_table_component.md

 }
 ```

-**Example:** In the following code sample:
+**Example 2:** In the following code sample:
 * The width of all the measure columns is set to the value of the `width` prop under `allMeasureColumnWidthItem` (see [Manual resizing](#manual-resizing)).
 * However, the `measureColumnWidthItem` prop overrides the value set by `allMeasureColumnWidthItem` for the measure columns that are defined under `measureColumnWidthItem`.
-Notice that the `width` prop under `measureColumnWidthItem` is set to `"auto"` and not to a number as in the previous example.
+Notice that the `width` prop under `measureColumnWidthItem` is set to `"auto"` and not to a number as in **Example 1**.
 This means that at the initial rendering these measure columns will be resized to fit the content (see [Auto resizing](#auto-resizing)), while all the other measure columns will be set to the width defined by `allMeasureColumnWidthItem`.
 * All the attribute columns, if any, are resized to fit the content (see [Auto resizing](#auto-resizing)).

 ```jsx